HelmholtzAI-FZJ/2023-deep-learning-for-neuroscience/01-access-machines.md

 ---

-## Day 1 recap
+## Part 1 recap

 As of now, I expect you managed to:

 - Stay awake for the most part of this morning 😴
-- Have your own ssh keys 🗝️🔐
-- A working ssh connection to the supercomputers 🖥️
+- A working jupyter connection to the supercomputers 🖥️
-- Can edit and transfer files via VSCode 📝
+- Can edit and transfer files via Jupyter 📝
 - Submit jobs and read results 📫
-- Access web services on the login nodes 🧙‍♀️
+- Access tensorboard on the login nodes 🧙‍♀️
 - Is ready to make great code! 💪

 ---